 Creating the Water Surface

-Select the water item and click on the Intersect Terrain button available in the TOOLS for Water tab.
-This tool creates boundaries at each intersection between the water level and the elevation terrain on the whole dataset.
-Keep only the boundary that represents the basin you are interested in.
-To quickly erase boundaries which remain within the basin, select the basin boundary, go to the TOOLS for Boundary, and use the Select Within function and then press Delete.
+Select the Water item and click on the Intersect Terrain button available in the TOOLS tab.
+This tool creates boundaries at each intersection between the water level and the Elevation Terrain on the entire dataset.
+You'll want to keep the boundary that represents the basin you are working in and remove the rest.
+To quickly remove any extra boundaries or lines that remain within the basin, select the basin Boundary, go to the TOOLS tab, and use the Select Within function.
+Then press Delete

-Select the flood basin boundary and go to the TOOLS for Boundary tab.
-Use Triangulate Within feature to create the water surface.
+To create the water surface, select the flood basin Boundary and go to the TOOLS tab.
+Then use the Triangulate Within feature to create the water surface.

 Volume Calculation

-Select the water surface surface and go to the TOOLS for Surface tab.
-Click on Cut/Fill to launch the retention capacity calculation.
+Select the water's Surface and go to the TOOLS tab.
+Click on Cut/Fill to calculate the volume.
 A progress bar appears in the lower-left corner.
-When completed, results are available in the volume box.
+When completed, results are available in the Selection box.
 The retention capacity is equal to the fill value displayed in the box.